Twin Falls, ID

 The “Sweet Spot”:

-Setting your thermostat to 120°F is widely considered the optimal balance.
-It’s hot enough to inhibit bacterial growth but cool enough to slow down corrosion and mineral accumulation.
-Plus, it reduces the workload on the heating mechanism, helping the unit last longer while lowering your monthly energy bill.
+Setting your thermostat to 120°F is widely considered the optimal balance for any water heater.
+This temperature is hot enough to inhibit bacterial growth while remaining cool enough to slow down mineral accumulation and internal corrosion.
+By maintaining this setting, you reduce the workload on the heating mechanism—helping the unit last longer while lowering your monthly energy bills.

 Why Should You Test the Pressure Relief Valve?